mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The MLS protocol provides per-sender chains of symmetric authenticated encryption with additional data (AEAD) {{!RFC5116}} keys that are generated from Group Secrets.
-These keys are used to protect MLS Plaintext messages which can be Group Operation or Application messages.
-The Group Operation messages offer an additional protection as the secret exchanged within the TreeKEM group key agreement are public-key encrypted to subgroups with HPKE.
+Specifically, each epoch establishes a per-sender "Ratchet Secret", which is then used to generate an AEAD key, which is used to protect MLS Plaintext messages.
+Each time a message is sent, the Ratchet Secret is used to create a new Ratchet Secret and a new corresponding AEAD key.
+Because of the properties of the key derivation function, it is not possible to compute a Ratchet Secret from its corresponding AEAD key or compute Ratchet Secret n-1 from Ratchet Secret n.

 ### Compromise of Application Ratchet Key material
 In some circumstances, adversaries may have access to specific AEAD keys and nonces which protect an Application or a Group Operation message.
 While this is a limited kind of compromise, it can be realistic in cases of implementation